RHsyseng/cnv-supplemental-templates/templates/testpmd/README.md

 driver: iavf
 ...
 ```
-The driver is indeed not vfio-pic, therefore it should be replaced.
+The driver is indeed not vfio-pci, therefore it should be replaced.
+If it's a Mellanox driver (should have "mlx" in its name), then refer to [https://doc.dpdk.org/guides/nics/mlx5.html#usage-example] (https://doc.dpdk.org/guides/nics/mlx5.html#usage-example) for instructions.
 1. Deactivate the NIC to be bound to DPDK.
 ```bash
 ip link set down dev sriov1